teddybearp/nursery/README.md

 ## Dont know OB

 ```
-Delivery attended due to ***.
-Infant emerged crying with good tone, brought to warmer and had spontaneous cry, received warming, drying, and stimulation with bulb suctioning of mouth and nose.
-Parents updated in the delivery room.
+Delivery was attended due to ***.
+The infant started crying soon after birth with good tone and was brought to the warmer.
+The newborn received routine warming, drying, and tactile stimulation.
+Bulb suctioning of the mouth and nose was performed to clear secretions.
+The infant transitioned well with no immediate resuscitation required beyond standard newborn care.
+Parents were *** updated regarding the infant's condition in the delivery room and were able to see and touch the baby shortly after birth.
+No complications noted during initial stabilization.
 ```
 ## Do know OB
 ```
 Delivery attendance requested by Dr. *** for *** due to ***.
-Infant emerged crying with good tone, brought to warmer and had spontaneous cry, received warming, drying, and stimulation with bulb suctioning of mouth and nose.
-Parents updated in the delivery room.
+The infant started crying soon after birth with good tone and was brought to the warmer.
+The newborn received routine warming, drying, and tactile stimulation.
+Bulb suctioning of the mouth and nose was performed to clear secretions.
+The infant transitioned well with no immediate resuscitation required beyond standard newborn care.
+Parents were *** updated regarding the infant's condition in the delivery room and were able to see and touch the baby shortly after birth.
+No complications noted during initial stabilization.
 ```